nuancenil/udipconsult/_posts/2025-11-06-pdca_critique_english.md

 2. Simultaneously adopting more dynamically adaptive frameworks (such as ACCRA, System Dynamics, feedback loop analysis)
 3. Not "abandoning PDCA," but rather "returning PDCA to its most suitable position"

-In other words, establishing auxiliary tools and mindsets for volatility and uncertainty is essential to truly unleash organizational adaptability and innovative capacity.
+In other words, establishing suitable auxiliary tools and mindsets for volatility and uncertainty is essential to truly unleash organizational adaptability and innovative capacity.

 ---